DiodusPt/Telegram-Bot/README.md

 1. /start - start the bot.
 2. /register - updating user data.
 3. /check - checking how the user is logged into the database.
+4. /help - outputs a list of commands